contributte/doctrine-extensions-atlantic18/.docs/README.md

 ## Configuration

 Configure listeners.
-By default all listeners are disabled, enable only required listeners.
+By default all listeners are disabled, enable only the required ones.

 ```yaml
 nettrine.extensions.atlantic18: